 WordPress Manager For WHMCS

-Your clients will be able to perform WordPress updates, explore and install plugins, create backups and carry out bulk actions on key elements.
+Your clients will be able to perform WordPress updates, install plugins, install WordPress instances from custom scripts, create backups and toggle automatic upgrade of WordPress installation, plugins, and themes.

 - Admin Area Features: